amarlearning/geohashviz.com/README.md

 # GeohashViz.com

-GeohashViz.com is a web application that allows users to visualize geohashes on a map in bulk.
+GeohashViz.com is a web application that let you visualize geohashes in bulk

 ## Features